 Upgrade Microsoft Teams Free (classic) to subscription version

-You must upgrade from Microsoft Teams Free (classic) to a subscription version of Teams as the Microsoft Teams Free (classic) license will be deprecated and unavailable starting mid-April 2023.
-This article will be updated soon with instructions on how to upgrade your users to paid Teams licenses.
+You must upgrade from Microsoft Teams Free (classic) to a subscription version of Teams as the Microsoft Teams Free (classic) license will be deprecated and unavailable starting April 12, 2023.

 If your organization is using Microsoft Teams Free (classic), you can easily upgrade to the full version by purchasing a Microsoft 365 or Office 365 subscription plan for your users.
 The full version provides other Teams features — like audio conferencing, enhanced administration, and security capabilities — that the free version doesn't provide.
 Microsoft 365 and Office 365 combine the familiar Microsoft Office desktop suite with cloud-based versions of Microsoft's next-generation communications and collaboration services — including Exchange Online, SharePoint Online, and Office — to help users be productive from anywhere through the internet.
 When you upgrade Teams, your existing Teams data won't be lost; all your teams, channels, chats, files, and permissions come with you.